Medical Assistant vs Physician Assistant – Should You Make the Change

 While the titles sound similar, a medical and a physician assistant are vastly different in terms of requirements and duties.
 That said, if you’ve been working as a medical assistant and are looking for your next career step, becoming a physician assistant may be right for you.
 With additional education and experience, you can continue doing what you love while growing financially and personally.

-First and foremost, there are some differences between the two professions that you should take into account.
-To start with, medical assistant duties are typically more clerical than that of a physician assistant.
+Medical assistant duties are typically more clerical than that of a physician assistant.
 So, if you prefer scheduling appointments and handling paperwork over clinical tasks, you may be more suited for an administrative role in the future.

 As a physician assistant, your primary responsibility will be to attend to patient needs.
 These involve conducting physical exams, interpreting diagnostic tests, providing treatments, and prescribing medication.